adaltas/node-nikita/packages/core/src/actions/execute/index.coffee.md

           type: ['boolean', 'string']
           description: """
-          Run this command inside a root directory with the arc-chroot command or any provided string, require the "rootdir" option if activated.
+          Run this command inside a root directory with the arc-chroot command or any provided string, require the "arch_chroot_rootdir" option if activated.
           """
+        'arch_chroot_rootdir':
+          type: 'string'
+          description: """
+          Path to the mount point corresponding to the root directory, required if the "arch_chroot" option is activated.
+          """
         'bash':
           type: ['boolean', 'string']
           description: """
           Serialize the command into a file and execute it with bash.
-          """
-        'rootdir':
-          type: 'string'
-          description: """
-          Path to the mount point corresponding to the root directory, required if the "arch_chroot" option is activated.
           """
         'command':
           oneOf: [